Intopia/html-email-accessibility-tester/how-it-works.md

 ## How each test works

 None of the tests involve judgment or interpretation.
 Each one asks a specific, factual question about the HTML structure, counts something, compares strings, checks DOM ancestry, or runs a fixed formula, and the pass/fail result falls directly out of the answer.
+That said, a Pass on some of these tests confirms only part of what actually matters, see [why some tests carry a manual review note](#why-some-tests-carry-a-manual-review-note) at the end for which ones, and why.

 **1. Document title** — is there a `<title>` element in the `<head>`, and does it contain actual text once whitespace is trimmed?